bajracae/osu-craft-center-online-tool-info-page/README.md

 - Go to our index.md on this GitHub page to see images of our website.
 This file lays out how our website is displayed for the user and lets you visualize what the user would see when going to our website.
 - You can also go to the "images" folder to look at each individual page of our website up close.

+## Pages of Our Website:
+ - Login
+ - FAQ
+ - Membership Registration
+ - Class Registration
+ - Your Classes
+ - Manage Members (for admins only)
+ - Manage Classes (for admins only)
+ - Profile